Get started

 Subnet routers and exit nodes

 ACLs don't limit the discovery of routes.
-If a node is a subnet router, you can restrict access to it independently from the subnet.
-If a node is an exit node, you can restrict access to it independently from its public IP address.
+If a device is a subnet router, you can restrict access to it independently from the subnet.
+If a device is an exit node, you can restrict access to it independently from its public IP address.

 "tests": [